microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 # Create your Bot

-In this section you will create the bot used for the Study Bot application.

-In this tutorial you will use the [Microsoft Bot Framework](https://dev.botframework.com).
+In this section you will create the bot used for the Study Bot application using the [Microsoft Bot Framework](https://dev.botframework.com).
 We will also highlight how to hanlde multiple knowledge bases by using [Dispatch](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=csharp) to "dispatch" user queries in a chat client to the right Microsoft Cognitive Service.
-Dispatch will direct the user to [LUIS](https://luis.ai), which then directs the user to the right QnA Maker knowledge bases (FAQs) stored in [qnamaker.ai](https://www.qnamaker.ai/).
+Dispatch will direct the user to [LUIS](https://luis.ai), which then directs the user to the right QnA Maker knowledge bases stored in [qnamaker.ai](https://www.qnamaker.ai/).

 The  QnA Maker [Chitchat](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base) feature is used as one of the knowledge bases and is integrated into LUIS using the CLI Dispatch tool.
 Chitchat gives the chat client a more natural, conversational feel when a user chats off-topic, asking questions such as "How are you?", "You're boring", or "Can we be friends?".
 There are three different personalities you can set Chitchat to when creating it in [qnamaker.ai](https://www.qnamaker.ai/): The Professional, The Friend, or The Comic.
 This sample uses The Comic setting, since the Study Bot targets high school students.